pinchofyum/nutrifox-plugin/readme.txt

 == Description ==

 The Nutrifox plugin allows users easily to embed Nutrifox nutrition labels in their WordPress posts.
-Simply paste the URL for a Nutrifox label into a WordPress post or page and see a live preview of the label in the editor.
+In the Block Editor, use the Nutrifox block to see a live preview of the label.
+In the Classic Editor, use the Nutrifox shortcode to render your label within your post.

 = The information your readers want =